Proposal Preparation

 W.A.D.E.
 Storage Cloud (Worldwide Advanced-Data Environment)

-W.A.D.E.
-Storage Cloud currently provides over 7 PB of active data to the University of Miami research community ranging from small spreadsheets in sports medicine research, to multi-TB, high-resolution image files, and NGS datasets.
+At the heart of the IDSC Advanced Computing data services is the W.A.D.E.
+Storage Cloud, which currently provides over 7 PB of active data to the University of Miami research community ranging from small spreadsheets in sports medicine research, to multi-terabyte, high-resolution image files and NGS datasets.
 W.A.D.E. is composed of four DDN storage clusters running the GPFS filesystem.
-The combination of IBM’s industrial-strength filesystem and DDN’s high-performance hardware gives researchers at UM the flexibility to process data on Pegasus and share that data with anyone, anywhere.
+The combination of IBM’s industrial strength filesystem and DDN’s high performance hardware gives researchers at UM the flexibility to process data on Pegasus and share that data with anyone, anywhere.

 Vault Secure Storage Service